 He then took a position with Action Against Hunger as a Roving Medical Doctor: "I train health workers at local health centers to identify and treat children with the most serious cases of malnutrition with medical complications," he says.
 "Whether it is moderate or severe, acute malnutrition weakens the child's immune system and places them at a much greater risk of dying from diarrhoea, respiratory infections, and malaria.”

-In Malualkon, in Northern Bahr el Ghazal—where 435,000 people were one step away from famine in July of this year—Dr. Zakaio oversees Action Against Hunger’s emergency nutrition programs at a local stabilization center the organization supports.
+In Malualkon, in Northern Bahr el Ghazal—where 435,000 people were one step away from famine in July of this year—Dr. Zakaio oversees Action Against Hunger’s emergency nutrition programs at a local stabilization center the organization supports, with funding from the European Union.
 At the center, severely malnourished children with life-threatening complications are admitted for intensive, inpatient treatment.
 At the center’s entrance, there is a large patio, a big tree full of birds, and women sit with their children, patiently waiting to see Dr. Zakaio.
 Inside, there are two rooms full of single beds with mosquito nets.

 Days of despair and days of hope